 As FlexHorse boots are made from a soft material, their upper edge grins if the hoof is not balanced.
 The top edge should follow the hoof wall and will do so if the hoof wall has been trimmed to follow the line of the sole.

-If you are unsure of the size, please contact your dealer or contact us at email@example.com, we will be happy to help!
+If you are unsure of the size, please contact your dealer.
+If you don’t have a dealer in your country, we will be happy to help firstname.lastname@example.org!